 A CHRISTMAS REUNION....Completely UNexpected!

 PFC Hooks spent almost the full 22 years of his life in foster care homes.
 Operation H.O.M.E. received a recommendation for Hooks to travel to his home state for CHRISTmas.
 While interviewing PFC Hooks, he expressed the desire to spend CHRISTmas with his best friend's family.
 "They always treated me like one of theirs.
 I always felt welcome there."
-After Hooks retuned back to his base he contacted Operation H.O.M.E. to say "Thank You" to all of the sponsors who made it possible to be "HOME".
+After Hooks returned back to his base he contacted Operation H.O.M.E. to say "Thank You" to all of the sponsors who made it possible to be "HOME".
 Hooks then unloaded a huge surprise.
 The surprise was greater for him than for Operation H.O.M.E.
-While home, after more than 15 years, he received an unexpected visit he was reunited with his maternal grand-mother and his birth mother.
+While home, after more than 15 years, he received an unexpected visit from his maternal grand-mother and his birth mother.
 Hooks said "Without Operation H.O.M.E. that would have never happened."

 25 individual reunited with family